Agent Forge

 As the industry transitions from pre-training and post-training to reasoning systems, the traditional focus on micro-optimizations—better training data, refined benchmarks, expert annotations—yields diminishing returns.
 Organizations that continue investing primarily in micro-improvements while competitors build macro-design automation capabilities face fundamental strategic disadvantages.

 Agent Forge represents a macro-design approach to AI system optimization that addresses both operational challenges and strategic positioning.
-Rather than manually optimizing individual components, it enables systematic automation of the optimization process itself, creating compound advantages through recursive improvement capabilities.
-This approach aligns with the broader architectural principles detailed in our System Components documentation and implements the continuous optimization mechanisms described in our Reinforcement Learning framework.
+Rather than manually optimizing individual components, it supports systematic automation of the optimization process itself, building compound advantages through recursive improvement capabilities.
+This approach aligns with the broader architectural principles detailed in our System Components documentation and implements the continuous optimization mechanisms described in our Pattern Discovery and Optimization framework.

 Traditional Configuration Bottlenecks